renns/dsprofile/README.md

 example to be a reference to the subject node of the evaluation; i.e., the syntax tree node whose attribute is being evaluated.
 Similarly, `a` is a value that refers to the attribute that is being evaluated.

+The `start` method will return a unique identifier for this event, which you need to provide to the associated `finish` method.

 Both the dimensions and their values are arbitrary as far as the library is concerned.
 The dimensions are just strings and it is up to the user to